basel-ax/2xiang/README.md

 #### Scheduled Workflow (`-cron`)
 - Runs the generator workflow every 5 minutes
 - Runs the processor workflow every 10 minutes
+- Ensures that generator and processor jobs do not run simultaneously (mutex-based synchronization)
 - Provides automated, periodic execution of both workflows
 - Maintains separate schedules for generation and processing
 - Logs the start and completion of each scheduled run

+**Note:**
+> The cron workflow uses a mutex to guarantee that only one of the scheduled jobs (generator or processor) runs at a time.
+If a job is still running when the next is scheduled, the new job will wait until the previous one finishes.
+This prevents any overlap or concurrency issues between the generator and processor workflows when scheduled by cron.

 ## Starting Image Generation